TonyShen3/Calculator/README.md

 # Calculator
-A simple desktop calculator with user interface
+A simple desktop calculator app with user interface